Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Conclusion

 We present a pulse processing method based on fitting individual, overlapping pulses with pulse functions (a combination of gradual step function and exponential decay) which allows extracting (in the time domain) precise amplitude and timing information in the presence of pulse pile-up and clipping.

-We demonstrate that, for individual pulses, the pulse amplitude is not an optimal estimator for signal amplitude (due to variation in peaking times); instead, the pulse amplitude and peaking time are obtained for each pulse by fitting.
-This removes the need for pulse shaping and takes into account pulse pile-up.
+We demonstrate that, in the absence of pulse shaping, the pulse height or pulse area are not optimal estimators for the detected photon energy (due to variation in peaking times).
+Instead, the optimal estimator is signal amplitude, obtained (together with the rise time) by fitting each pulse waveform with the pulse function.
+This removes the need for pulse shaping, resulting in fast pulse onset and improved pulse separation, allowing fitting of multiple pulse pile-up.

-Avoiding pulse shaping reduces peaking times to tens of nanoseconds, resulting in reduced pule pile-up and allowing decomposition of remaining pulse pile-up at photon separation times down to \SI{100}{\nano\second} while yielding time-of-arrival information with precision of \SI{10}{\nano\second} and allows measurements of higher photon rates, compared to typical pulse shaping approaches.